How safe are Hosted Desktops?

-- Finally a controlled power failure test is conducted every month to prove the power plan works.
+- Finally a controlled power failure test is conducted regularly to prove the power plan works.

 - Cooling – Excess heat can be extremely damaging to computer systems so the cooling systems in the data centre are guaranteed to keep the temperature between 18 and 27 degrees for 99.97% of the time.

 - Two separate air conditioning systems are in place so that there is always a standby should one fail.